wovenandwoods/recipes.willjackson.uk/_posts/2024-06-05-13-00-pasta-e-fagioli.md

 ## Method
 1. Add the olive oil to a pan and gently fry the onion, celery and carrot until soft.
 2. Add the pancetta and continue to fry until it releases its fat.
+3. Add the garlic and gently fry for a few minutes.
 3. Stir in the tomatoes, chili flakes, beans and stock.
 4. Using a hand blender, partially blend about a quarter of the beans.
 5. If you have a parmesan rind, add this to the pan along with a bay leaf.